This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Bolivia’s Salt Flat is the largest in the world

 Salar de Uyuni of Bolivia is the largest salt flat in the world.
 It covers an area of 10,582 square kilometers (4,086 sq miles) and sits at 3,656 meters (11,995 feet) above sea level.
-What’s even cooler is that over this ancient Bolivian salt lake there is only an elevation change of 1 meter (3 feet) – meaning they are almost dead flat!
+What’s even cooler is that over this ancient Bolivian salt lake there is only an elevation change of 1 meter (3 feet) – meaning they are almost completely flat!

 When summer rain floods the salt flats, they become the world’s largest mirror lake at over 129 kilometers (80 miles) across.
 The Bolivia Salt Flats’ mirror has become famous and a bucket-list experience for many!